Building Electrification Resources

 We plan to put together a survey of studies on this site in the near future.

 The batteries you find in a regular electric bicycle are similar to the lithium ion batteries in your phone, computer, and electric car.
-Data on battery fires is still sketchy, but the problems reported in the press appear to be primarily from low quality, mostly mail order, ebikes (and scooters and other micromobility devices) and batteries that have not been tested for fire safety or have been overcharged or tampered with.
-Bike batteries from major brands that have passed UL or EU fire safety testing are very safe if handled properly.
-Nonetheless, there are a number of things you can do to help ensure fire safety - particularly when charging your battery.
-People For Bikes (a bicycle industry trade group) has published a factsheet on E-Bike Battery Safety Guidelines for Riders with helpful hints for safe charging.
-We will be publishing our own guide to battery safety here soon.
-Drop us a comment below if you would like to be notified when we publish it.
+Data on battery fires is still sketchy, but the problems reported in the press appear to be primarily from low quality, mostly mail order, ebikes (and scooters and other micromobility devices) and batteries that have not been tested for fire safety or have been overcharged or improperly modified.
+For help finding certified ebikes and guidance on how ensure that your bike remains fire safe, see our section on Ebike Battery Fire Safety

 What do I do with my battery at the end of its life?